ku-sldg/plih/_funs/5-Reader-Monad.md

 That is what happens here.
 The environment is used as a value in subsequent calculations.

-Similarly, `asks` will apply a function to the environment and return the result:
+Similarly, `asks` will apply a function to the environment and return the result.  `asks` does exactly what `ask` does, but calls a function on the environment before returning it:

 ```haskell
 asks :: (e -> a) -> Reader e a